-Covid-19 now kills more than 1 American every minute.
+COVID-19 now kills more than 1 American every minute.
 And the rate keeps accelerating as the death toll tops 300,000 - Local News 8

 But this holiday season has been especially brutal, with more than 50,000 deaths in just the past month, according to Johns Hopkins University.

+“I lost my father in April.
+I wasn’t able to see him for the month-and-a-half before.
+I’ve gotten to experience the pain of individuals who can’t be with their relatives,” Azar said.
+“The pain and the anguish in our health care system in our country is real.”

-Health experts say the death toll will keep accelerating this winter, as Covid-19 hospitalizations reach unprecedented and unsustainable levels.
+Doctors say the death toll will keep accelerating this winter, as COVID–19 hospitalizations reach unprecedented and unsustainable levels.

 And while widespread vaccination is on the horizon, it’ll be at least several months before most Americans can get vaccinated.